tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_glossaries.md

 Claude looked through the content and provided a list of definitions.
 The definitions looked all right—fairly representative of the chapter content.
 Some of my chapters cover a lot of different topics, making it difficult to select a coherent set of terms.

-Note that because I'm not on a paid Claude plan (paid plans haven't been released yet), the number of queries is limited.
+Note that queries to Claude can be limited, especially if you're not on a paid plan.
+(Paid plans hadn't been released yet at the time I wrote this article.)
 When you exceed the allowed query limit (which seemed to be about 10 glossary-related queries for me), you have to wait several hours to use Claude again.
 So uploading the PDFs and getting vocab lists took a day of making queries at different times.

 Also, each chat session could only provide terms for 3 chapters before the chat session's context window maxed out and I had to create a new chat session.
 Even so, the ability to work with much longer input sources in an AI tool is immensely appealing.